![]() |

 Supreme Court building in Sucre.

 Because of the sharp social divide between rich and poor, which is accentuated by the ethnic component, politics in Bolivia tends to be unstable, and democracy is not firmly established.
 During the 1990s there was a broad consensus that the severe economic austerity measures introduced by President Paz Estenssoro were necessary, and that Bolivia had to maintain a good reputation with international creditors.
 Since the rise of indigenous movements in the 1990s under coca-growing advocate Evo Morales, however, this consensus has collapsed.
-The stunning electoral victory of Morales in December 2005 raises big questions about whether he is a dedicated radical leftist like Venezuela's Hugo Chavez, or is more of a pragmatist like Brazil's Lula da Silva.
-So far, the former prospect seems more likely.
+The stunning electoral victory of Morales in December 2005 put Bolivia in the footsteps of Venezuela's Hugo Chavez, with mobilization of working class people seeking to transform society.
 Bolivia is now reverting to old fashioned statist populism, putting its credit standing at high risk.
 Under the government of Morales, Bolivia has emphatically rejected the free trade alternative, and is pursuing regional integration with Venezuela, turning its back on other Andean Group members.
-For the immediate future, the proposed natural gas pipeline (either through Peru or Chile) will not be built.
+As another consequence, the proposed pipeline for exporting natural gas (either through Peru or Chile) will not be built.
+Under the new constitution, the Bolivian congress is called the "Plurinational Legislative Assembly."
+Corresponding to each member there is a backup ("suplente") who can apparently cast votes in case the member is absent.

 NOTE: Width of each column shows each party's approximate strength.
 Colors and positions (left to right) represent ideological leanings, which are often vague.
 Numbers show how many seats each party has in the Senate and the Chamber of Deputies.
 Minor parties are not shown.